Julie Christie: 1960s

 Christie appeared in two comedies for Independent Artists: Crooks Anonymous and The Fast Lady (both 1962).
+The latter was financed by the Rank Organisation, and Filmink magazine argued Christie was "another in the long, long line of classy female stars given early career breaks by Rank, only for the studio to not know what to do with her."

 Her breakthrough role was as Liz, the friend and would-be lover of the eponymous character played by Tom Courtenay in Billy Liar (1963), for which she received a BAFTA Award nomination.
 The director, John Schlesinger cast Christie only after another actress, Topsy Jane, had dropped out of the film.
+It resulted in her being put under contract by Nat Cohen.
 Christie appeared as Daisy Battles in Young Cassidy (1965), a biopic of Irish playwright Seán O'Casey, co-directed by Jack Cardiff and (uncredited) John Ford.

-Her role as an amoral model in Darling (also 1965) led to Christie becoming known internationally.
-Directed by Schlesinger and co-starring Dirk Bogarde and Laurence Harvey, Christie had only been cast in the lead role after Schlesinger insisted, the studio having wanted Shirley MacLaine.
-She received the Academy Award for Best Actress and the BAFTA Award for Best British Actress in a Leading Role for her performance.
+Her role as an amoral model in Darling (also 1965) led to Christie becoming known internationally; it also inspired the singer Tony Christie to take his stage name from Christie.
+The film was directed by Schlesinger and co-starred Dirk Bogarde and Laurence Harvey.
+Christie was cast in the lead role only after Schlesinger insisted, the studio having wanted Shirley MacLaine.
+Christie received the Academy Award for Best Actress and the BAFTA Award for Best British Actress in a Leading Role for her performance.

-In David Lean's Doctor Zhivago (also 1965), adapted from the epic/romance novel by Boris Pasternak, Christie's role as Lara Antipova became her best known.
+In David Lean's Doctor Zhivago (also 1965), adapted from the epic/romance novel by Boris Pasternak, Christie played Lara Antipova, in what has become her best-known role.
 The film was a major box-office success.
 As of 2019, Doctor Zhivago is the 8th highest-grossing film of all time, adjusted for inflation.
 According to Life magazine, 1965 was "The Year of Julie Christie".

-After dual roles in François Truffaut's adaptation of the Ray Bradbury novel Fahrenheit 451 (1966), starring with Oskar Werner, she appeared as Thomas Hardy's heroine Bathsheba Everdene in Schlesinger's Far from the Madding Crowd (1967).
+After dual roles in François Truffaut's adaptation of Ray Bradbury's novel Fahrenheit 451 (1966), starring with Oskar Werner, she appeared as Thomas Hardy's heroine Bathsheba Everdene in Schlesinger's Far from the Madding Crowd (1967).
 After moving to Los Angeles in 1967 ("I was there because of a lot of American boyfriends"), she appeared in the title role of Richard Lester's Petulia (1968), co-starring with George C. Scott.
 Christie's persona as the swinging sixties British woman she had embodied in Billy Liar and Darling was further cemented by her appearance in the documentary Tonite Let's All Make Love in London.
 In 1967, Time magazine said of her: "What Julie Christie wears has more real impact on fashion than all the clothes of the ten best-dressed women combined".